How Long Does a Trespassing Charge Stay on Your Record? It Depends

 Signs Your Case Will Be Dismissed (Dismissed Trespassing Charge)

 As few as 10% of cases end up in trial court, as the vast majority of charges are dropped before the court date.
 If the prosecution’s case is weak, the preliminary hearing with the judge or grand jury may result in a dismissed trespassing charge.
-There are some signs your case will be dismissed, such as:10
+There are some indicators your case will be dismissed, such as:10

 • Evidence is insufficient